HaojiaWu/CellScopes.jl/docs/VisiumHD_tutorial/readme.md

 hd_dir = "/mnt/sdb/visiumHD/hd_output/outs/"
 hd = cs.read_visiumHD(hd_dir)
 ```
-This will create a VisiumHDObject that hold all the information for downstream analysis.
+This will create a VisiumHDObject that holds all the information for downstream analysis.

 ```
 1. loading 2um binned data...